RoboCup-SPL/GameController/README.md

 stoppages of play.

+### Penalty Shootout

+In the penalty shootout, press "Set" and place the robots in their correct locations.
+Press "Play" to start a single shot.
+The penalty shot is ended by either pressing "+" for the penalty taker or by pressing "Finish" if the shot failed.
+In both cases, a penalty shot ends in the state "Finished".
+Press "Set" again to start the next shot.

 ## 4. Shortcuts

 While the GameController is running, you may use the following keys on the keyboard instead of pushing buttons:

     Esc       - press it twice to close the GameController Delete    - toggle test-mode (everything is legal, every button is visible and enabled)